icomeau/Dreamhost-IP-Updater/README.md

 ## Prerequisites

 Before using this script, you will need:
 - A DreamHost API key.
+(Normally found at https://panel.dreamhost.com/?tree=home.api.
+Dreamhost does not make it easy to find)
 - The domain you wish to update.
 - A Unix-based system (Linux/macOS) with `bash`, `curl`, and `dig` installed.